coldfusion39/VertXploit/README.md

 ## VertXploit Usage ##
 If the `-i IP` argument is not provided, vertXploit will attempt to discover all VertX access control system on the local network.
-If a controller is found, vertXploit will continue to execute the user supplied action that was provided with the `-a [discover, unlock, lock, download]` or `-raw` arguments.
+If a controller is found, vertXploit will continue to execute the user supplied action that was provided with the `-a [discover, unlock, lock, download, dump]` or `-raw` arguments.

+Run `./vertXploit.py -h` to show the help menu, or `./vertXploit.py -a <ACTION> -h` to show help for a specific action.

 ### Discover ###